 The Schwab Advisor Network will refer you to a financial advisor for free if you have $500,000 or more, making it much easier for you to choose a financial advisor.
-Financial advisor fees are paid to the selected advisor, of course.
+Financial advisor fees are paid by you to the selected advisor, of course.

 Most banks and investment firms have various financial advisor programs for high net worth investors.
 These examples of advisory services at Vanguard and Schwab will give you a good idea of what is available so you can decide if you need to have more of your investments in one place to access such services based on your own needs.